verana-labs/verana-docs/docs/use/ecosystems/20-onboarding.md

 | 5  | Ecosystem         | Controls trust registry and manages schema governance.      |
 | 6  | Holder            | Holds credentials issued under this schema.                 |

+> **Additional Context:**
+> IDs 3–6 represent roles that are not commonly requested during standard onboarding but are critical for ecosystem governance:
+> - **3 (Issuer-Grantor):** Validates and grants Issuer permissions under GRANTOR mode.
+> - **4 (Verifier-Grantor):** Validates and grants Verifier permissions under GRANTOR mode.
+> - **5 (Ecosystem):** Represents the Trust Registry controller (creates root permissions and manages governance).
+> - **6 (Holder):** Typically does not require explicit permission creation; holders obtain credentials by issuance.
+> These roles usually come into play during ecosystem setup or for advanced governance scenarios.

+> **Note:**
+> These numeric IDs represent internal enum values used by the Verana protocol and appear in on-chain data and JSON query outputs.
+> - For example, `type: "1"` means `ISSUER`, `type: "2"` means `VERIFIER`.
+> - The CLI does **not** use numbers as input; it accepts lowercase names like `issuer` or `verifier`.
+> This mapping is useful for developers reading raw chain data or integrating APIs.

+> **Special Case: Grantors**
+> Grantor roles (Issuer-Grantor, Verifier-Grantor) are not part of the typical onboarding flow for Issuers or Verifiers because:
+> - They are governance roles, not operational roles.
+> - Their creation usually requires out-of-band approval by the Ecosystem controller or existing Grantors.
+>
+> **Why does this matter?**
+> - If you are onboarding as an Issuer or Verifier, you follow the standard path (OPEN or validation).
+> - If you need to become a Grantor, you must go through a dedicated process that includes governance approval and a validation transaction.

 ## Onboarding Steps

 ### 1. List Available Ecosystems